tywenrick3/tywenrick3/README.md

 - 👋 Hi, I’m @tywenrick3
-- 🌱 I’m currently learning python, typescript and react
+- 🌱 I’m currently learning and working with python, javascript/typescript and react
 - 📫 How to reach me -tew287@nyu.edu

 <!---